JoachimGuth/ShiftPlanning/README.md

 # ShiftPlanning
-Planning of shifts for an infinite number of production equipment.
-Calculation of planned hours and and machine availability.
-Cost for labour and machines.
+Implementation of a shift planner and shift calendar to planning of shifts for an infinite number of shift patterns and production equipment.

 ##User
 > Who will use this application?